 Never negotiating its position.
 There is a tremendous lesson to be learned here.
-When there very little and began to test the wall, they found that the wall always remain firm.
-If they had a cold, or stay up late, or were just in a bad mood, or were not paying attention, the wall never cut them a break.
+When they’re very little and began to test the wall, they found that the wall always remains firm.
+If they had a cold, or stay up late, or we’re just in a bad mood or were not paying attention, the wall never cut them a break.
 The wall always said here I am.
 No drama, no argument, no discussion.
 Just steady and consistent.

 Your children may have experienced some discomfort when they bumped into the wall.
 You can imagine toddlers trying to understand why the was always so tough on them.
 The wall never got upset or frustrated or lectured the child who is testing it.
 Some of your children tested the wall over and over again.
 Eventually, every single child understands that the wall means business.